 While it is only a 20 minute walk from Juara beach, much of the walk is almost vertical – or certainly feels like it.
 It involved climbing up the steepest road I’d ever tackled on foot.
 At the top, tired and sweating, we finally found the small, low-key entrance.
 We made our way down the narrow walkway, navigating the tree roots and man-made car-tyre steps.

 Here we discovered a little oasis.
 A small but perfectly formed waterfall surrounded by trees, rocks and tangled vines.
 The tranquil, transparent water was populated with little fish, who didn’t seem disturbed when we dived in.
-It was so refreshing to cool off here in this secluded spot on a hot day.
-Such a soul-soothingly peaceful place.

 See baby turtles hatching at the Juara Turtle Project